isislab-unisa/sof/README.md

 	}
 }
 ```

+# Run SCUD on Environment example

+It's possible to run Scud on a generic machine.
+Obviuosly this must have configured hadoop environment.
+A possible example is a "Sandbox" developed from HortonWorks  http://hortonworks.com/products/hortonworks-sandbox/.
+Sandbox is a personal, portable Hadoop environment.

+### How to execute SCUD, VirtualBox Example
+After you have installed VirtualBox.
+At Hortonworks site, in Download&Install section, at this link http://hortonassets.s3.amazonaws.com/2.2/Sandbox_HDP_2.2_VirtualBox.ova , you can download the Sandbox.
+Steps to follow:
+* You execute HortonWorks SandBox 2.1
+* Booting virtual machine(you follow the instructions)
+* login:root and password:hadoop

+After you have enable network on VirtuaBox (Settings->Network->Scheda con bride).
+Now you need of some parameters to execute SCUD-Client (See "Getting Started SCUD Client GUI" section for details):
+* nodeIP : ip of master node(from Sandbox shell give ifconfig command and take inet addr )
+* hadoop home directory: folder that contains bin directory where you can find  executable hadoop command(hdfs)
+* home dir : folder where you create SCUD directory
+* java bin directory folder  folder that cointains java command
+* scud home dir path where you create SCUD directory on distributed file system

+ java -jar SCUD-Client.jar -h 192.168.0.1 -port 1022 -bindir /home/hadoop/bin -homedir /home/user -javbindir /home/java/bin -scudhomedir /home/user/app/scudtmp

 ## Getting Started SCUD Client GUI

 SCUD framework provides a Java command line client available in the release (`SCUD-client-ui.jar, SCUDClientUI.java`):